Missouri to Michigan Car Shipping (2025 Cost Guide)

 FAQ

-Does someone have to be present when picking up my car in Missouri and when dropping off my car in Michigan?
+Does someone have to be present when you ship a car for pickup in Missouri and delivery in Michigan?toggle

-Most companies will require someone that is at least 18 years old to be present when picking up your car in Missouri and when dropping it off in Michigan.
+Most companies will require that an adult of at least 18 years of age be present when picking up your car in Missouri and when dropping it off in Michigan.

-Do you need car insurance when shipping your car from Missouri to Michigan?
+Do you need car insurance when shipping your car from Missouri to Michigan?toggle

 If you’re not driving the vehicle from Missouri to Michigan, you aren't required to have typical car insurance.
 Your car hauler should have adequate insurance if an accident happened on the drive to Michigan, which you should verify before loading your car in Missouri.